babeheim/moralizing-gods-reanalysis/README.md

 - [Random placing of MGs within polity ](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/10_test_forward_bias/test_forward_bias.r#L254-L273)

-To test the robustness of Whitehouse, et al.’s results, we performed the same paired t-test analysis as they report in the original text (which we consider inappropriate, see below) but excluded the three NGAs that acquired MGs via conquest.
+To test the robustness of Whitehouse, et al.1’s results, we performed the same paired t-test analysis as they report in the original text (which we consider inappropriate, see below section S2.2 ‘Growth curve models of social complexity’) but excluded the three NGAs with increases in social complexity due to conquest.
+For the longest time-span of their data (2000 years Pre and Post-MGs), the results revealed that the five-fold higher rates of social complexity change between Pre- and Post-MGs reported by Whitehouse, et al.1 decreased only to a two-fold higher rate of social complexity change (t = -5.98, df = 141, P < 0.001).

 Code:
 - [Original paired t-test](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/04_prep_comparisons/prep_comparisons.r#L144)
 - [New paired t-test for unconquered NGAs](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/10_test_forward_bias/test_forward_bias.r#L277-L445)

-Conducting the paired t-test analysis only for the six regions where NGAs emerged spontaneously (i.e., excluding 3 conquered and 3 missionized NGAs) revealed results congruent with the analysis of the sample comprising all 12 NGAs, but only for the longest timespan of these six regions (t = -4.50, df = 120, P < 0.001); when we analyzed the 700 years timespan Pre- and Post-MGs where all NGAs have data (analogous to Whitehouse et al. robustness checks), the results were much weaker (t = -2.00, df = 48, P = 0.051).
+Conducting the paired t-test analysis only for the six regions without conquest or mission revealed results congruent with the analysis of the sample comprising all 12 NGAs, but only for the longest time span of these six regions (t = -4.21, df = 111, P < 0.001); when we analyzed the 700 years timespan Pre- and Post-MGs where all NGAs have data (analogous to Whitehouse, et al.1 robustness checks), the results were much weaker (t = -1.34, df = 41, P = 0.188).

 Code:
 - [New paired t-test for 6 NGAs where MGs emerged for +/2000 years](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/10_test_forward_bias/test_forward_bias.r#L449-L537)
 - [New paired t-test for 6 NGAs where MGs emerged for +/700 years](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/10_test_forward_bias/test_forward_bias.r#L541-L609)

 To examine the effects of possible forward bias, we moved the first appearance of MG at each of the 12 NGAs 100 years back, the smallest possible correction given the resolution of the original data.
-Using the same analytical techniques as in the original paper, the results of the paired t-test for the longest time span of the data (+/- 2000 years) now shows that MGs positively predict the rise in the rate of social complexity (t = 4.04, df = 201, P < 0.001) -- not a drop in the rate of social complexity as Whitehouse et al. find.
-Furthermore, moving the first MGs appearance 300 years back (still a very conservative estimate, see Fig. 1B), the rise in the rate of social complexity change after the appearance of MGs is even stronger (t = 6.18, df =203, P < 0.001).
-Qualitatively similar results can be reached by using the shorter time span of the data (+/- 700 years; see Table S1),
+Using the same analytical techniques as in the original paper, the results of the paired t-test for the longest time span of the data (+/- 2000 years) now shows that MGs positively predict the rise in the rate of social complexity (t = 3.80, df = 201, P < 0.001) -- not a drop in the rate of social complexity as Whitehouse et al.1 find and similar results can be obtained obtained by moving the first MGs appearance 300 years back (t = 6.51, df =203, P < 0.001) and by using the shorter time span of the data (+/- 700 years; see Table S1), indicating that the conclusion about the role of MGs in social complexity increase reached by Whitehouse et al.1 is sensitive to small changes.

 Code:
 - [100 years forward bias check for +/2000 years](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/10_test_forward_bias/test_forward_bias.r#L615-L717)